Therapy First is open to professionals in the mental health field who are in agreement with the values of the organization as outlined below.

 • Personal identity is not static.
 Identity exploration is a normal part of adolescent and young adult development.

 • It is extremely difficult to determine if a gender identity experienced during childhood and adolescence will remain fixed into adulthood.
-Because identity remains in flux during adolescence, clinicians should be very circumspect about recommending therapies that result in irreversible changes,
+Because identity remains in flux during adolescence, clinicians should be very circumspect about recommending therapies that result in irreversible changes.

 • Young people may not have the capacity to fully comprehend the impact of gender transition and the treatments they desire.